kylefox1/Quartz-Test/content/Garden-1/PlatCoop-Parts2_3-2021_1004-V0.1.md

 1. Governance

 	1. Stakeholder engagement

 	2. Dispute resolution

-3. Content/Speech
+	1. Content/Speech

 1. Content moderation

 	2. Algorithmic social feeds and content curation

 	3. Advertising content and targeted advertisements

-4. Censorship demands (e.g., copyright strikes)
+	1. Censorship demands (e.g., copyright strikes)

 5. Privacy

 	1. Mention article on how useless privacy policy is

 	2. Mention article on how companies are not incentivized to keep user data secure (article on Equifax data breach)

 	3. Giving information to governments

 	4. Mention article on development of GDPR and CCPA

-Schedule an interview with a researcher on a paper you like.